apache/activemq-website/README.md

     ./build.sh

-Note that these helper scripts perform incremental builds.
-If for some reason you need to clear the metadata/cache used to support the build process, you can run:
+If for some reason you need to clear the metadata/cache used to support the build process, and the build output, you can run:
+    rm -rf src/.jekyll-*

-    rm -rf src/.jekyll-metadata src/.jekyll-cache/
+    rm -rf _site

 Contributing to the site